-85+ An exceptionally compelling level - significantly exceeds the material An exceptionally compelling level-significantly exceeds the material An exceptionally compelling level - significantly exceeds the material An exceptionally compelling level - significantly exceeds the material percentage ranges for levels 4, 5 and 6 with Demonstrates an exceptional depth and breadth of knowledge and skills that is comprehensive, accurate, relevant and informed by the highest level of independent scholarship.
+85+ An exceptionally compelling level - significantly exceeds the material An exceptionally compelling level- significantly exceeds the material An exceptionally compelling level - significantly exceeds the material An exceptionally compelling level - significantly exceeds the material School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors material Demonstrates an exceptional depth and breadth of knowledge and skills that is comprehensive, accurate, relevant and informed by the highest level of independent scholarship.
 Exceptional integration of principles, theories and techniques.
-Exceeds the expected Exceptional application of theoretical and technical knowledge demonstrating mastery and integration of artistic insight and technical command which is imaginative, creative and innovative and has been recognised beyond the School both professionally and publicly Performs the role at a Exceptional communication demonstrating an impressive ability to analyse and reflect on their work as well as the entire collaborative process.
+Exceeds the expected outcomes demonstrating exceptional understanding which is pioneering, original, innovative and insightful.
+Makes decisions based on an extensive range of evidence demonstrating an exceptional ability to compile component ideas into a new whole or propose the material Exceptional application of theoretical and technical knowledge demonstrating mastery and integration of artistic insight and technical command which is imaginative, creative and innovative and has been recognised beyond the School both professionally and publicly Performs the role at a level that would immediately be commended in a major world-class performing arts environment Exceptional presentation using a wide and imaginative range of resources and consistently achieving material Exceptional communication demonstrating an impressive ability to analyse and reflect on their work as well as the entire collaborative process.
 Exceptional interpersonal skills, presenting and negotiating ideas and solutions in a confident and engaging way that commands trust and respect in a managerial context.
-Exceptional work that, through its overall originality and rigour within the discipline as a whole, influences how practitioners, academics and students think about their discipline.
+Actively listening to other opinions, being open to change and confidently adapting behaviour and solutions appropriately for the benefit of the project in a wholly supportive manner.
+Clear, insightful and inspiring communication the material Exceptional work that, through its overall originality and rigour within the discipline as a whole, influences how practitioners, academics and students think about their discipline.
 Demonstrating exceptional and innovative time and resource management skills.
-School-wide undergraduate perce descriptors outcomes demonstrating exceptional understanding which is pioneering, original, innovative and insightful.
-Makes decisions based on an extensive range of evidence demonstrating an exceptional ability to compile component ideas into a new whole or propose alternative solutions. level that would immediately be commended in a major world-class performing arts environment Exceptional presentation using a wide and imaginative range of resources and consistently achieving high professional standards.
-Actively listening to other opinions, being open to change and confidently adapting behaviour and solutions appropriately for the benefit of the project in a wholly supportive manner.
-Clear, insightful and inspiring communication showing and exceptional Demonstrates an exceptional level of preparation and personal organisation applying theoretical and technical knowledge to provide an environment in which all participants can thrive.
-Demonstrates exceptional personal accountability driving
+Demonstrates an exceptional level of preparation and personal organisation applying theoretical and technical knowledge to provide an environment in which all participants can thrive.
+Scho descr alternative solutions. high professional standards. showing and exceptional exceptional personal accountability driving